-Payments for car parking fines can only be accepted by us if they are paid by cash at the main council offices.
 If you wish to dispute your fine or pay by an alternative method, you should go to the Leicestershire County Council webpage for car parking fines and follow the instructions.

 The Council sets the standard level of Council Tax (called the band D tax level) in February/March each year.
 Each home is in one of eight valuation bands A to H based on the property’s capital value as at 1 April 1991.
 The actual tax paid depends on which band the property is in.

 The Council’s preferred method of payment is direct debit, but it also offers a wide variety of other payment methods.
 For details please see the back of your Council Tax bill or visit our Payment Options webpage.

 The RV (rateable value) of a property is assessed by the Valuation Office Agency (VOA) who are an independent Government agency.
 The RV forms the basis of the calculation of your business rates liability.
 If you feel that your rates bill is too high, or if you have a valuation matter you wish to discuss, please address it to the VOA.

 Instalments detailed on your rates bill must continue to be made on the basis of the existing assessment as it appears in the current rating list, even whilst an appeal is outstanding.
 Once official notification is received from the VOA of an amendment to the list, any necessary alterations to your account will be made and any appropriate refund issued, with interest for a qualifying overpayment.